plokhotnyuk/rtree2d/README.md

 ```

 RTree2D can be used for indexing spherical coordinates, where X-axis is used for latitudes, and Y-axis for longitudes
-in grades.
+in degrees.
 Result distances are in kilometers:

 ```scala
 import com.sizmek.rtree2d.core._